#52Ancestors Week 43 ‘Quite the Character’

 Research can be defined as “a detailed study of a subject, especially in order to discover (new) information or reach a (new) understanding“ https://dictionary.cambridge.org/dictionary/english/research As family historians, we are constantly trying to discover new information and reach new understandings – it is inherent in what we do.
 But how should we go about uncovering new […]How … Continue reading How to Build a Research Plan — Seeing the Wood for the Trees

 Welcome to my story..............
-After badgering my Family History buddies for ages, about the importance of writing up your own story, as well as those of your Ancestors, I thought it was about time I actually did something about this myself!
-It feels a bit weird really, almost like writing your own obituary, at least … Continue reading The Life and Times of Paul Chiddicks Part 1 The School Years
+After endlessly encouraging my Family History friends to document their own stories—along with those of their ancestors—I figured it was finally time to take my own advice!
+It actually feels a bit strange, almost like writing my own obituary.
+But at least by doing it myself, I get to decide what … Continue reading The Life and Times of Paul Chiddicks Part 1 – The School Years

 Understanding Genealogical Sources — Seeing the Wood for the Trees